 Dr Joana Johnson has expertise in working with all aspects of emotional distress, such as: Anxiety, Work-related stress, Relationship issues, Low mood and Trauma

 Joana's perspective will assist with thinking about how to overcome issues using a positive, proactive approach with a focus on strengths and resources.
 She believes the two key ingredients to successful therapy are establishing a trusting relationship and a willingness on your part to try something new.
 She will gain a thorough understanding of your personal values which will inform the direction of the therapeutic work, regularly reviewing it to ensure it is useful.

-Joana has been working mainly in NHS adult mental health services for 5 years.
+Joana has been working mainly in NHS adult mental health services since 2012.
 Specialist areas of Jo’s practice include maintenance of physical health and its key impact on good mental health, psychological techniques to enhance cognitive performance, sleep hygiene, and assisting people to build coping strategies for stress management and resilience.

 Dr Marianne Rabassa is a senior counselling psychologist predominantly employed within the NHS.
 She is currently working in a specialist service for those with psychosis and complex needs.
 She has over ten years experience working with clients presenting with difficulties including anxiety, depression, low self esteem, OCD, relationship difficulties, and post trauma.
 She also has experience of working with more unusual experiences such as hearing voices and paranoia.

 Marianne has a post graduate qualification in cognitive behavioural therapy but her core training also incorporated a number of different approaches including psychodynamic, person centred and systemic.
 Marianne also has a strong interest in mindfulness and compassion focussed therapy and draws extensively on these principles in her work.
 She will work with you to identify a full understanding of how your problems have developed and what now keeps them going.
 She will also help you to think through what approaches might work best for you.